 Quantum computing has the potential to change everything we know about computing.
 It’s based on non-traditional computer logic and is not limited merely to bits-and-bytes, on-or-off, true-or-false scenarios.

-The new open source Qiskit project lets you tap into the limitless possibilities of quantum computing.
+The Qiskit project is an open source framework for working with noisy quantum computers at the level of pulses, circuits, and algorithms.
 This project enables developers and researchers to conduct quantum explorations using Python scripts.
 Additionally, they can batch requests together for quantum computer interactions.

 Dive into quantum programming with Qiskit, our open source, full stack quantum software framework.

 Resources to get you started

 If you’re not quite ready to jump into developing on quantum, here are some resources we recommend to get you started.